-Types of Massachusetts Workers’ Compensation Benefits
+Types Of Massachusetts Workers’ Compensation Benefits

 There are two main types of workers’ compensation benefits, with the first being income replacement.
 The exact amount as well as how long a worker may receive this benefit will depend largely on the extent of the injuries and when the worker is capable of returning to work.

-The second major benefit is the medical care coverage.
+The second major benefit is medical care coverage.
 This will pay for most, if not all, of the workers’ reasonable medical needs.
 This includes mileage reimbursement for travel and prescription drugs.
-The workers’ compensation insurance company must pay these medical bills as long as the medical care is reasonably necessary.
+The workers’ compensation insurance company must pay these medical bills as long as medical care is reasonably necessary.

-To learn more about filing a workers’ compensation process in Massachusetts, please check out our Workers’ Compensation Claim Page.
+To learn more about filing a workers’ compensation process in Massachusetts, please check out our Workers’ Compensation Claim page.
 From there, you can also get more information about all of the workers’ compensation benefits that are available.

-Personal Injury Lawsuits in Massachusetts
+Personal Injury Lawsuits In Massachusetts